Tuupertunut/PowerShellLibJava/README.md

 5
 ```

+---

-If your PowerShell code uses parameters that might contain illegal characters, you can sanitize your input with `PowerShell.escapePowerShellString(parameter)`:
+If your PowerShell code has parameters that are dynamically read from Java strings, they might contain characters that have special meaning in PowerShell (kind of like SQL injection).
+You can sanitize your input with `PowerShell.escapePowerShellString(parameter)`:
 ```java
 String param = "thi's won't bre;ak' the' code";